 - Cable TV

-- One analog phone provided per apartment which is installed in the common living area.
-Phone jacks are provided in each bedroom.
+- Analog phone provided in the apartment common living area.
+Phone jacks are provided in each bedroom

 Easy access to various recreation facilities including: